jeffheaton/jna-example/README.md

-# jna-example
+# Simple Java JNA Example with a Maven Build Script.

-Simple Java JNA example with a Maven build script.
+I create this project as a JNA quick start.
+More information at my [blog post](https://www.heatonresearch.com/2018/10/02/jna-quickstart.html).

 ```
 Window, hwnd:native@0x1014a, total 1 Title: G